RuntimeTerror1001/RuntimeTerror1001/README.md

 ### VISIT - Virtual Immersive System for Interactive Travel

 **Description:**
-VISIT is an innovative project aimed at revolutionizing how we experience travel by creating a Virtual Immersive System for Interactive Travel.
+VISIT is an innovative project to revolutionise how we experience travel by creating a Virtual Immersive System for Interactive Travel.
 This platform enables users to explore global destinations through immersive virtual reality (VR) experiences, offering personalized travel recommendations and detailed information about each destination.

 **Key Technologies:**
 - Python & Django for backend development